-Below is an example of how to generate keytab file on linux machine using ktutil command when kerberos is integrated with Active directory server:
+Below is an example of how to generate keytab file on a Linux machine using ktutil command when Kerberos integrate with Active Directory server:

 Below is an example on how to pass principal(username with realm) and keytab file to an automated spark application:

-Implementation of Kerberos provides strong security features and protects the system from attacks.
-In the next article, I will share about User authorization and how to implement it to strengthen Hadoop security further.
+In short implementation of Kerberos provides strong security features and protects the system from attacks.
+In the next article moreover, I will share about User authorization.
+Also how to implement it to strengthen Hadoop security further.